keybase/client/shared/images/iconfont/README.md

 ## How to build the font icon

 - Go to https://icomoon.io
-- Add all of font-awesome
+- Import project file kb-icomoon-project.json
-- Add all svgs under ./svgs (protip you can export all assets in Zeplin under assets if you don't have anything selected)
+- Save exported svgs from Zeplin to this directory (protip you can export all assets in Zeplin under assets if you don't have anything selected)
+- Add new svgs to icomoon
-- Change settings:
+- Ensure settings:

 ```
 font name: kb